d2m-r/student-hub/data/iris-example-README.md

 | Petal.Width | Width of the petal | Numeric | centimeters |
 | Species | Species of iris | Categorical | setosa, versicolor, virginica |

-## Size

-- **Rows:** 30 (sample from original dataset)
-- **Columns:** 5
-- **Species:** 3 (10 observations each)

-## Source

-This is a subset of the famous Iris dataset originally collected by Edgar Anderson and popularized by Ronald Fisher (1936).

-## Usage

-This dataset is commonly used for:
-- Classification problems
-- Exploratory data analysis
-- Visualization practice
-- Statistical testing
-- Machine learning demonstrations

 ## Example Loading Code (R)